 the durable field of the target field MUST be set to none.
 (The CBS Node does not support link resumption)

-Putting a Token
+Setting a Token

-A token is sent to the CBS Node by transferring a “put-token” message.
+A token is cached on the CBS node by transferring a “set-token” message.

+The assumption made here is that the token cache understands the token format and can therefore take all relevant information about what audience the token applies to and when the token expires from the token itself, and therefore also whether a given token is replacing an existing one.

-put-token Message
+set-token Message

-The put-token message has the following application-properties:
+The subject property of the set-token message MUST be set to the “set-token” string.